Apollo 440

-Apollo 440 (also known as Apollo Four Forty or @440) are a British electronic music group formed in Liverpool in 1990.
-The group has written, recorded, and produced five studio albums, collaborated with and produced other artists, remixed as Apollo 440 and as ambient cinematic alter-ego Stealth Sonic Orchestra, and created music for film, television, advertisements and multimedia.
-They notched up ten UK top 40 singles with three top-tens, and had a chart presence worldwide.
+Apollo 440 (also known as Apollo Four Forty or @440) are an English electronic music group formed in Liverpool in 1990.
+The group have written, recorded and produced five studio albums, collaborated with and produced other artists, remixed as Apollo 440 and as their ambient cinematic alter ego Stealth Sonic Orchestra, and created music for film, television, advertisements and multimedia.
+They notched up ten UK top 40 singles with three top tens, and had a chart presence worldwide.

-Its name comes from the Apollo program and the frequency of concert pitch — the A note at 440 Hz, often denoted as "A440", and the Sequential Circuits sampler/sequencer, the Studio 440.
+The group's name comes from the Apollo program and the frequency of concert pitch—the A note at 440 Hz, often denoted as "A440"—and the Sequential Circuits sampler/sequencer, the Studio 440.
 They changed the writing of their name from Apollo 440 to Apollo Four Forty in 1996, though they switched back for their latest album.
-To date, Apollo 440's remixes range from U2, P. Diddy/Jimmy Page, Jean-Michel Jarre and Ennio Morricone.
+To date, Apollo 440's remixes have included U2, P. Diddy/Jimmy Page, Jean-Michel Jarre and Ennio Morricone.
 Among their Stealth Sonic Orchestra remixes are a series of Manic Street Preachers singles.

 History

-Apollo 440 were formed by the brothers Trevor and Howard Gray with fellow Liverpudlians Noko and James Gardner.

-Trevor, Howard and Noko all attended the same school, Old Hall High School in Maghull, in the mid to late 1970's.
+Apollo 440 were formed by the brothers Trevor and Howard Gray, with fellow Liverpudlians Noko and James Gardner.
+Trevor, Howard and Noko all attended the same school, Old Hall High School in Maghull, in the mid to late 1970s.
 Gardner left after the recording of the first album.
-All members sing and add a profusion of samples, electronics, and computer-based sounds.
+All members sing and contribute a profusion of samples, electronics and computer-based sounds.

-After relocating to the Camden area of London, Apollo 440 recorded in 1994 with their debut album, Millennium Fever, and released it on 30 January 1995 on their own Stealth Sonic Recordings label (distributed by Epic Records).
-Their combination of rock, breakbeat, and ambient music has been successful on the record charts as well as on the dance floor.
+After relocating to the Camden area of London, Apollo 440 recorded their debut album, Millennium Fever, in 1994 and released it on 30 January 1995 on their own Stealth Sonic Recordings label (distributed by Epic Records).
+Their combination of rock, breakbeat and ambient music has been successful on the record charts as well as on the dance floor.

-The band had been most known for its remixes until the release of Liquid Cool in the UK.
-However, it was not until the success of the singles "Krupa" and "Ain't Talkin' 'bout Dub" that their own musical efforts were brought to international attention – particularly the latter single contributed to pushing Apollo 440 into the spotlight.
+The band had been best known for its remixes until the release of Liquid Cool in the UK.
+However, it was not until the success of the singles "Krupa" and "Ain't Talkin' 'bout Dub" that their own musical efforts were brought to international attention – particularly the latter single, which helped propel Apollo 440 into the spotlight.

 In 2007, the band played a tribute gig to the late Billy Mackenzie.

-Apollo 440's fifth album, The Future's What It Used To Be, became available for download on the iTunes Store from 23 March 2012.
+Apollo 440's fifth album, The Future's What It Used to Be, became available for download on the iTunes Store from 23 March 2012.

 Collaborators over the years have included Jeff Beck, Jean Michel Jarre, Billy Mackenzie, Ian McCulloch and Tomoyasu Hotei.

-Currently, the band resides in Islington, London, having once again moved its headquarters.
+The band resides in Islington, London, having once again moved its headquarters.